 Well, a while back she started meowing at me early in the day like she wanted something from me.
 When I would follow her, she’d lead me to the sunny spot by the front door where the sun shines through the door’s window.
-I always said to Andrew that she takes after me, because I too love the Sunny spot.
-I am a sun shine sort of girl ( prone to Seasonal Affective Disorder, so I need my rays when I can get ’em)!
+I always said to Andrew that she takes after me, because I too love the sunny spot.
+I’m a sunshine sort of girl ( prone to Seasonal Affective Disorder), so I need my rays when I can get ’em!

-Well, I’ve noticed lately she has been doing this marking thing even more.
+Well, I’ve noticed lately that she’s been doing this marking thing even more.
 Today in particular, she was doing this quite excessively to my hands.
-My guess was she wanted more petting–so I did so.
+My guess was that she wanted more petting–so I did so.

 Today was a dreary grey day, but I told her, “We’ll make our own sunshine.”
-I had been sitting cross legged on the floor with her, and decided to shift positions, so I leaned back against the closet door with my legs out straight, looked at her and said, “You wanna sit in my lap?”, expecting a ‘No, of course not Mom‘, but to my surprise she started to climb into my lap–right into it, and made herself comfortable–I cried.
-My jaw dropped as I quietly tried to get Andrew’s attention–not wanting to make a commotion, and spook her.
+I’d been sitting cross legged on the floor with her, and decided to shift positions, so I leaned back against the closet door with my legs out straight, looked at her and said, “You wanna sit in my lap?”, expecting a ‘No, of course not Mom‘, but to my surprise she started to climb into my lap–right into it, and made herself comfortable.
+I cried.
+My jaw dropped as I quietly tried to get Andrew’s attention–-not wanting to make a commotion, and spook her.
 I suddenly saw the parallel to my own story in hers.
 I saw that she felt safe and comfortable enough to trust.
 Yeah—I cried.
 (Wow).
-I wondered if this is how God feels, when we finally trust Him enough to nestle safely in His care.
+I wondered if this is how God feels when we finally trust Him enough to nestle safely in His care.

 “Those who know your name trust in you, for you, Lord, have never forsaken those who seek you.” –Psalm 9:10